NorESMhub/noresm-exp/content/noresm2_hist/noresm2_lm_hist.md

   - NFHISTnorbc_piaer_f19_20190730 (like NFHISTnorbc_f19_20190730 but with pre-industrial aerosol emissions, 1850 - 2014)
   - NFHISTnorbc_pintcf_f19_20190730 (like NFHISTnorbc_f19_20190730 but with pre-industrial near-term climate forcers, 1850 - 2014)

-these simulations were run with FLUX SCHEME=0. and d ALB COSZ AVG=.false.
+these simulations were run with FLUX SCHEME=0. and ALB COSZ AVG=.false.
 A comparison of AMIP simulations with and without these settings can be found here:

  http://ns2345k.web.sigma2.no/people/olivie/cmip6/cpl-fsst/cplfsstdiff_impact.v1.0.pdf